 Everyone is familiar with CSAT (customer satisfaction score), which measures customer satisfaction in customer support.
 However, not many are as familiar with looking at the opposite end of the spectrum: the share of customers that are dissatisfied with a product, brand or interaction.

 In this article, we'll tell you:

 - When you should use DSAT

 - And why it's useful for support teams to track both

-DSAT = Total number of dissatisfied survey customers/ total number of survey responses x 100
+DSAT = Total number of dissatisfied survey respondents (people who answered 1 or 2 on your survey)/ total number of survey responses x 100

 Out of all the support metrics your customer support team is tracking, do you really need to add another into the mix?